olistic/warriorjs/README.md

   *Attack a unit in given direction (forward by default).*

 * `warrior.rest()`:

   *Gain 10% of max health back, but do nothing more.*

 * `warrior.rescue(direction)`:

   *Rescue a captive from his chains (earning 20 points) in given direction (forward by default).*

 * `warrior.pivot(direction)`:

   *Rotate left, right or backward (default).*

 * `warrior.shoot(direction)`:

   *Shoot your bow & arrow in given direction (forward by default).*

 **NEW** in intermediate tower:

 * `warrior.bind(direction)`:

-  *Binds a unit in given direction to keep him from moving (forward by default).*
+  *Bind a unit in given direction to keep him from moving (forward by default).*

 * `warrior.detonate(direction)`:

   *Detonate a bomb in a given direction (forward by default) which damages that space and surrounding 4 spaces (including yourself).*

 * `warrior.explode()`:

   *Kills you and all surrounding units.
 You probably don't want to do this intentionally.*

 ### Senses

 A *sense* is something which gathers information about the floor.
 You can perform senses as often as you want per turn to gather information about your surroundings and to aid you in choosing the proper action.

 Here is the complete list of senses:

 * `warrior.feel(direction)`:

-  *Returns a `Space` for the given direction (forward by default).*
+  *Return a `Space` for the given direction (forward by default).*

 * `warrior.health()`:

-  *Returns an integer representing your current health.*
+  *Return an integer representing your current health.*

 * `warrior.look(direction)`:

-  *Returns an array of up to three spaces in the given direction (forward by default).*
+  *Return an array of up to three spaces in the given direction (forward by default).*

 **NEW** in intermediate tower:

 * `warrior.directionOfStairs()`:

-  *Returns the direction the stairs are from your location.*
+  *Return the direction the stairs are from your location.*

 * `warrior.directionOf(space)`: